Skip to the content.

 Over-representation analysis

-Over Representation Analysis (ORA) determines whether the biological functions or pathways associated with a list of genes of interest are over-represented (i.e occur more frequently than expected by chance) when compared to the complete list of genes.
+Over-Representation Analysis (ORA) determines whether the biological functions or pathways associated with a list of genes of interest are over-represented (i.e., occur more frequently than expected by chance) when compared to the complete list of genes.

 Hypergeometric test

-The statistical method used to determine whether a category is over-represented is the Hypergeometric test.
+The statistical method used to determine whether a category is over-represented is the hypergeometric test.

-The p-value is calcualted using the formula:
+The p-value is calculated using the formula:

 Where: